 (more "English" Canadians claim Scottish ancestry than any other.
 Make of that what you will.)

 The most famous thing about Scotland (to people overseas) is the kilt

 (the plural is "the kilt", by the way).
 These are mostly worn by men and have a variety of accessories, such as the sporran (a pouch worn on a loose belt) and a knife called Sgian Dubh ("Black Knife" in Gaelic), which can be carried in public (tucked into your over-the-calf sock) when worn with a kilt.
 A notable hat is the tam o'shanter, after a character in a Robert Burns

-Often in American (and even English!) television, all Scottish people will be wearing the kilt all the time.
-It also seems to be believed that Scottish people often go without underwear
+Often in American (and even English) television, all Scots wear the kilt all the time.
+It also seems to be believed that they often go without underwear

-—especially when they compete in the Highland Games or when Highland Dancing.
-In reality you would almost never see a kilted person walking the streets of a Scottish town, and if you did they were probably on their way to a wedding or similar.
+— especially when they compete in the Highland Games or when Highland Dancing.
+In reality you would almost never see a kilted person walking down the street, and if you do see one chances are he'd be on the way to a wedding or other festivities.
 Basically, in any situation where an American would wear a tuxedo, a Scotsman would wear a kilt.
 And underwear is actually required at the Highland Games and in Highland Dancing competitions!
 It's also a requirement to wear undergarments with rental kilts for far more grave reasons than embarrassment.
 Although if you own a kilt and are wearing it, it's far more common than is realised to go without underwear.note

 It's more of a personal choice thing.
 You'll occasionally see a kilted person playing the bagpipes on certain high streets for charity or because they are part of an actual bagpiping club, but that's it.

 In recent years this has changed somewhat, with some sport fans — mostly rugby and football — choosing to wear a casual version of the kilt and their team's jersey on the streets or to matches.